-As explained in Section 0, we can decompose changes in at-risk-of-poverty rates by distinguishing work-poor households and work-rich households.
-We now apply this technique, formalized in equation (4), using 50% work-intensity as dividing line between work-poor and work-rich.
+As explained in Section 3, we can decompose changes in at-risk-ofpoverty rates by distinguishing work-poor households and work-rich households.
+We now apply this technique, formalized in equation (4) in Section 3, using 50% work intensity as dividing line between work-poor and work-rich.